 All versions of Mbox software (Designer, Studio, and Mini) use the same configuration files for pixel mapping.
-While each version has a different maximum number of pixels (none, 8000, and 3600 respectively), there are no other restrictions or differences between the functionality of Mbox software versions.
+While each version has a different maximum number of pixels (Designer has no limit, Studio+ is limited to 16,000 pixels, Studio to 8000, and Mini to 3600), there are no other restrictions or differences between the functionality of Mbox software versions.

 Pixel mapping (.pmap) files created by Mbox v4 are not compatible with older versions of Mbox software.
-However, Mbox v4 supports the import of .plist files created by prior versions of Mbox.
-If necessary, old profiles and fixtures from Mbox version prior to v3.9 will be upgraded to the new format.
+However, Mbox v4 can attempt to import .plist files created by prior versions of Mbox.
+If possible, old profiles and fixtures from Mbox version prior to v3.9 will be upgraded to the new format, but all fixtures may not import correctly.
 The imported fixtures will appear as if every parameter is overridden, since the old .plist files had no concept of profile reference (which will be explained later in this manual).
 Fixtures and contexts imported from pixel mapping files created by previous versions of Mbox will all use the Global Surface as their sampling source.